robempire/positive-lexicon/README.md

 # positive-lexicon

-Negative-intentioined wordlist for sentiment analysis and NLP.
+Positive-intentioined wordlist for sentiment analysis and NLP.